 Even the purpose of doing Business Development is a topic of discussion among experts.
 I love the definition by Scott Pollack in his post What, Exactly, Is Business Development?.
 Scott found, what he calls, the Grand Unified Theory of business development.
 It goes as follows: Business development is the creation of long-term value for an organisation from customers, markets, and relationships.
 Finding Scott’s definition of Business Development was for me, as a Business Developer, a huge relief.
 Finally something I could relate to!

 Nevertheless, I am still not 100% satisfied.
 What about the role of technology and industry on Business Development.
-For example, when helping a company develop a new offering, I focus on the problems of a target market and try to understand which solutions/features interest them.
+For example, when coaching or mentoring a company in developing a new offering, I focus on the problems of a target market and try to understand which solutions/features interest them.
 This is, more and more, enabled through technology.
 What about the now so trendy world of Growth Hacking?
 Can it not also be the role of a Business Developer (specially in SMEs where one must embrace several simultaneous roles)?
 I can’t help to feel that the quest for long-term value is, in itself, the definition of Business Development.
 My own description follows:

 Business Development is the creation of long-term value.

 I know that this definition is not explicit, and that’s fine.
 That’s why Business Development has been in vogue recently.
 Because it’s complex.
 It’s not a task that can be performed by a machine.
-It’s all about understanding the context and the interactions between the different elements of value for an organisation.
+It’s a strategic task and is all about understanding the context and the interactions between the different elements of value for an organisation.
 The somewhat contradicting definitions of Business Development stem from the several possible associations made with long-term value.

 10 possible definitions of Long Term Value: